-Our evaluations for land impairments, net realizable value adjustments, and write-offs of deposits and pre-acquisition costs are based on our best estimates of the future cash flows of our communities.
+Our evaluations for land impairments, net realizable value adjustments, and write-offs of deposits and pre-acquisition costs land-related charges are based on our best estimates of the future cash flows of for our communities.
 Due to uncertainties in the estimation process, the significant volatility in demand for new housing, the long life cycles of certain of our communities, and potential changes in our strategy related to certain communities, actual results could differ significantly from such estimates.